bbc/bigscreen-player/docs/tutorials/Subtitles.md

 - Legacy Subtitles

 If you suspect a device is struggling to display subtitles for performance reasons, you can try to use the legacy subtitles renderer instead by setting: `window.bigscreenPlayer.overrides.legacySubtitles = true`.

+Live/segmented subtitles are not supported by the legacy subtitles renderer.